aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="overview"></a>
 # Overview

-With F1, each FPGA is divided into two partitions:
+With Amazon EC2 FPGA instances, each FPGA is divided into two partitions:

--   Shell (SH) – AWS platform logic responsible for taking care of the FPGA external peripherals, PCIe, DRAM, and Interrupts.
+-   Shell (SH) – AWS platform logic implementing the FPGA external peripherals, PCIe, DRAM, DMA, and Interrupts.

 -   Custom Logic (CL) – Custom acceleration logic created by an FPGA Developer.

-At the end of the development process, combining the Shell and CL creates an Amazon FPGA Image (AFI) that can be loaded onto EC2 F1 Instances.
+At the end of the development process, combining the Shell and CL creates an Amazon FPGA Image (AFI) that can be loaded onto the Amazon EC2 FPGA Instances.

-This document specifies the hardware interface and functional behavior between the SH and the CL; specifically the Shell design for xvu9p architecture used in EC2 F1 instance.
+This document specifies the hardware interface and functional behavior between the SH and the CL.

 <a name="arch_ver"></a>